VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Let's add something to the scene. 🎨 This time, we will be utilizing the `Stride.CommunityToolkit.Rendering.ProceduralModels` namespace, which provides helper methods for generating procedural models like capsules, cubes, and spheres.
 We will add a capsule to the scene.

+Update the `Program.cs` file to look like this, or simply replace the entire file:

 ```csharp
 using Stride.CommunityToolkit.Engine;
 using Stride.CommunityToolkit.Rendering.ProceduralModels;  // This was added: Import procedural model helpers